The Best Hotels to Book in Chennai, India

 Chennai, a beach city on the southeastern coast of India, is hot.
-When the East India Trading Company founded it back in 1639, they named it Madras – which should give you a clue as to how warm this place gets.
-But there’s more to the area than the weather and spicy food.
+When the East India Trading Company founded a settlement here back in 1639, it was known as Madras – which should give you a clue as to how warm this place gets.
+But there’s more to the area than sunshine and spicy food.
 Explore the city and you’ll find ancient sites like Kapaleeshwarar Temple, market stalls begging to be browsed and a range of world-class restaurants.
-And as the gateway to South India, Chennai garners a multitude of international traffic.
-As a consequence, hospitality has historically thrived here, with the area being home to some of the best hotels not just in the region, but all across the country.
+As the gateway to south India, Chennai gets plenty of international traffic and hospitality has thrived here.
+We’ve rounded up the best places to stay in Chennai, India.

 Courtesy of Taj Fisherman's Cove Resort and Spa, Chennai / Expedia

-This luxury hotel in central Nungambakkam is one of Chennai’s oldest and most famous business hotels.
-With several conference halls, auditoriums and event venues, the Taj Coromandel is a preferred destination for most of Chennai’s biggest business events, meetings and retreats.
-Perhaps unsurprisingly, it’s also hosted some high-profile guests.
-Former US President Bill Clinton and the Emperor of Japan both stayed at the Taj Coromandel – not at the same time, although we can imagine them bonding over a Vishrama massage in the hotel’s tranquil Jiva Grande Spa.
-They also probably shared a few drinks and some light political banter at the exclusive Taj Club Lounge, a cocktail bar that has excellent views of the city.
+This luxury hotel in central Nungambakkam is a famous hotel in Chennai and one of the city’s top spots for business hospitality.
+With several conference halls, auditoriums and event venues, the Taj Coromandel is a preferred destination for Chennai’s biggest business events, meetings and retreats.
+Perhaps unsurprisingly, it has also hosted some high-profile guests.
+Former US President Bill Clinton and the Emperor of Japan have both stayed at the Taj Coromandel – not at the same time, although we can imagine them bonding over a Vishrama massage in the hotel’s tranquil Jiva Grande Spa.
+They’d also probably share a few drinks and some light political banter at the exclusive Taj Club Lounge, a cocktail bar that has excellent views of the city.

 As its name implies, the Grand Chola is inspired by the Imperial Chola Empire.
-Covering an area of 150,000sqm (1.6 million sqft), the hotel was the biggest in the country at the time of its construction, and draws all of its power from renewable sources – there’s even a functional windmill on the premises.
-Traditional stone sculptors from Tamil Nadu helped design the hotel’s interiors, which are based on the great temples of that era, such as the Brihadeeshwara.
+Covering an area of 150,000sqm (1.6m sqft), the hotel was the biggest in the country at the time of its construction and draws all of its power from renewable sources – there’s even a functional windmill on the premises.
+Traditional stone sculptors from Tamil Nadu helped design the hotel’s interiors, which are based on the great temples of that era, such as the Brihadisvara.
 However, not everything is as it was in the ninth century – we doubt even the emperors had access to 10 award-winning restaurants, serving authentic cuisine from the various regions of India as well as international food.

-This contemporary hotel is a great choice if you’re looking to make the most of your time in the city.
+This contemporary hotel is a great choice if you’re looking to make the most of your time in Chennai.
 It’s just a 20-minute taxi drive from Madras Airport, so you can get off your flight and into your room in no time.
 When you’re ready to hit the town, you’ll find plenty of attractions nearby, like the Phoenix Marketcity Mall and Guindy National Park.
 The hotel can also arrange a taxi if you want to explore further out.
-And if you’re here on business, this hotel is within easy reach of Chennai’s big commercial centres such as Guindy, OMR and Velachery.
+And if you’re here on business, you’ll enjoy easy access to Chennai’s big commercial centres such as Guindy, OMR and Velachery.

 The Raintree Hotel is just 3mi (5km) away from the Santhome Basilica, where St Thomas, one of Jesus’s apostles, is buried.
-The hotel’s staff are more than happy to arrange tours to the church, as well as other attractions such as Kapaleeshwarar temple and the Kalakshetra dancing and theatre institute.
-But that’s assuming you’re able to tear yourself away from the hotel’s fitness centre and rooftop pool – or fab dining options.
-There’s fusion restaurant Kitchen, South Indian restaurant Madras and Madera, a luxury lounge bar – as well as Up North, one of Chennai’s most-popular rooftop restaurants.
+The hotel’s staff are more than happy to arrange tours of the church as well as other attractions such as Kapaleeshwarar temple and the Kalakshetra dancing and theatre institute.
+First, you’ll have to tear yourself away from the hotel’s fitness centre, rooftop pool and fab dining options, which include fusion restaurant Kitchen, south Indian restaurant Madras and Madera, a luxury lounge bar, and Up North, one of Chennai’s most popular rooftop restaurants.

 Courtesy of FEATHERS – A Radha Hotel / Booking.com

-If you stay at the five-star FEATHERS hotel, you’ll have access to one of the best views in the city.
-At the hotel’s Skyloft rooftop bar, you can dine on a fusion of Indian-Mediterranean cuisine while getting some incredible holiday snaps.
-Or you can head to Tamak, the hotel’s casual drinks lounge and pick up some artisanal cocktails.
+If you stay at this five-star hotel, you’ll have access to one of the best views in the city.
+At the hotel’s Skyloft rooftop bar, you can dine on Indian-Mediterranean fusion food while getting some incredible holiday snaps.
+Or you can head to Tamak, the hotel’s casual drinks lounge, to sip some artisanal cocktails.
 Finally, there’s Waterside, a buffet dining experience where the chefs prepare the food in front of you.